micha-p/sqldump/README.md

 - no encrypted connection to mysql server
 - use only in trusted environments
-- insert and query limited by request length
-- some data types cause problems at driver level
 - passwords might be supplied or bookmarked via URL
 - TLS-encryption possible
 - no javascript